Hormuz Peace Initiative

 Hormuz peace initiative or "Hormuz peace plan" (ابتکار صلح هرمز) is a presented plan by Islamic Republic of Iran, in order to establish security in the region, including the Persian-Gulf, the Strait of Hormuz and the Sea of Oman.
-This initiative has been planned to be with the participation of all countries of the region; it is also planned to be away from the intervention of foreign forces.
+This initiative has been planned with the participation of all countries of the region; it is also planned to be away from the intervention of foreign forces.

-Islamic Republic of Iran intends to present the mentioned plan for "regional-cooperation" in order to ensure peace in the Strait of Hormuz.
+The Islamic Republic of Iran intends to present the mentioned plan for "regional-cooperation" in order to ensure peace in the Strait of Hormuz.
 The initiative was disclosed at the meeting of the 74th United Nations General Assembly by Iran.
-Iranian President Rouhani said Iran's Hormuz-Peace plan aims at establishing durable peace in the region.
-Iran insists that extra-regional powers cannot bring peace for the zone, which could be established through regional states' cooperation.
+Iranian former President Rouhani said Iran's Hormuz-Peace plan aims at establishing durable peace in the region.
+Iran insists that extra-regional powers cannot bring peace to the zone, which could be established through regional states' cooperation.